KadMohamedAli/Deep-Learning-Adult-Film-detection-on-video/README.md

 - **Custom Dataset**: 99% accuracy (352 videos)

 Videos used for testing were extracted from the corresponding datasets and split into 1-minute segments.
 Incorrectly labeled videos were manually removed for accurate testing.
+Image model performs well, unlike the audio model.

 ## Datasets
-**[1]**: Duy, P., Nguyen, T., Nguyen, Q., Tran, H., Khac, N.-K., and Vu, L. (2022).
+- **[1]**: Duy, P., Nguyen, T., Nguyen, Q., Tran, H., Khac, N.-K., and Vu, L. (2022).
 LSPD: A large-scale pornographic dataset for detection and classification.
 International Journal of Intelligent Engineering and Systems, 15, 198.

-**[2]**: Moreira, D., Avila, S., Perez, M., Moraes, D., Testoni, V., Valle, E., Goldenstein, S., and Rocha, A. (2016).
+- **[2]**: Moreira, D., Avila, S., Perez, M., Moraes, D., Testoni, V., Valle, E., Goldenstein, S., and Rocha, A. (2016).
 Pornography classification: The hidden clues in video space–time.
 Forensic Science International, 268, 46–61.

+## Installation
 This script was tested with the following versions of libraries:

 - OpenCV version: 4.9.0